AP Physics 2 Assignment – Electrostatics

 14. (a) Determine the electric field acting on charge q3 in the previous problem. (b) Suppose that charge q3 is removed and replaced by a charge q4 = –4.0 nC; what is the electrostatic force on this new charge?

 15. A pith ball of mass 0.20 grams and charge –3.0 nC hangs from an insulating thread and is repelled by the charged metallic sphere of a Van de Graaff generator.
-It is noted that the thread is tilted by 17° when the pith ball hangs at rest 0.30 m from the center of the sphere. (a) Determine the electric field at that position. (b) If pith ball is moved to a position 0.30 m directly above the center of the sphere what will be the tension in the thread? (c) In an electric field of this strength the electric force would be as great as gravity with what charge on the ball?
+It is noted that the thread is tilted by 17° when the pith ball hangs at rest 0.30 m from the center of the sphere. (a) Determine the electric field at that position. (b) Find the tension in the thread if the pith ball is moved to a position 0.30 m directly above the sphere’s center sphere. (c) Determine the amount of charge necessary to cause the pith ball to “float” at that position.

 16. A certain pith ball has a charge of +4.0 nC and is located at the origin of a coordinate system.
 Determine the electric field at the following points in the x-y plane: (a) (0.00 cm, -30.0 cm) and (b) (+15.0 cm, 0.00 cm). (c) Repeat both (a) and (b) for a charge of -4.0 μC located at the origin.